francescm/tessera_sanitaria/README.md

 The first fields are:
 - issuer
-- date of issue
+- date of issue  as DDMMYYYY
-- expiration's date
+- expiration's date  as DDMMYYYY
 - surname
 - name
-- date of birth
+- date of birth as DDMMYYYY
-- sex
+- sex (F or M)
 - heigth (should be empty)
 - Italian taxpayer number (codice fiscale)
 - city of issue
-- city of residence
+- city of residence as ISTAT code;
 - street of residence;

 ## DF0/EF_ID_Carta